Xilinx/XRT/src/runtime_src/doc/toc/system_requirements.rst

 XRT is needed on both application development and deployment environments.

-To install XRT on the host, please refer to page :ref:`install.rst` for dependencies installation steps and XRT installation steps.
+To install XRT on the host, please refer to page linkfix :ref:`install.rst` for dependencies installation steps and XRT installation steps.

 To build a custom XRT package, please refer to page :ref:`build.rst` for dependencies installation steps and building steps.